 So, I went without makeup for a day despite the fact my skin looked terrible...red spots everywhere, some under the skin cysts, healing scabs (don't worry, it was my day off)!
 And what do ya know!?
 My skin was healing.
 No new pimples that day!
 Which seriously had become the norm.
 One would heal and a new one would crop up.
 Every.
 Day.

 So I've been on the hunt for new makeup and what an ordeal that has been.
 First I tried Clinique Even Better LIQUID foundation.
 Yuck.
 After 5+ years of wearing mineral makeup, I can not stand liquid.
 Then, I tried Aveda Dual Foundation pressed mineral powder or whatever it's called....that aggravated my skin and made it worse!
 Plus, it looked terrible.
 It's sooooo matte.
 So, I went back to EDM while I investigated and my skin got even worse.
-I've scoured all the sites I could for makeup reviews and finally got Alima.
-TERRIBLE!
-My skin wasn't breaking out, but I couldn't deal with the cakey look.
-It sunk into my pores, and somehow managed to also look cakey.
-So not only did I have enlarged pores, but my makeup looked like chalk.
-So, I tried Juice Beauty tinted moisturizer.
+I've scoured all the sites I could for makeup reviews and felt lost.
+So many conflicting reviews.
+Went a different route and tried Juice Beauty tinted moisturizer.
 Greasy as hell.
-Went back to EDM and my skin broke out again.
-FINALLY, on a whim while shopping at Whole Foods, I tried Mineral Fusion and so far I love it.
-However, their color selection is terrible.
-Neutral 2 is the closest match but still a little too dark.
-But, it goes on very similar to EDM semi-matte and doesn't have lauroyl lysine in it!
-Yay!
-I'm going to stick with Mineral Fusion for the time being.
-My skin is healing and it's covering my scars and scabs beautifully.
+I needed to cover up my blemishes somehow, so I went back to EDM and my skin broke out again.

 I'm really sad to have to switch from this makeup.
 EDM WAS the best.
 I'm going to keep my eye out and hopefully *fingers crossed* they remove this ingredient so I can switch back.